isabella232/campaign-learn.en/help/control-panel-tutorials/control-panel-overview.md

 ---
 # Control Panel -  Overview

-Adobe Campaign Control Panel allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance, managing GPG keys, or subdomains and certificates.
+Control Panel allows Adobe Campaign administrators to monitor key assets and perform administrative tasks, such as managing the SFTP storage by instance, allow listing IP addresses, or managing GPG keys.

 ## Staff Picks